 Our Mentorship Scheme

-The Oxford Women in Business International Mentorship programme aims to build connections between women in established careers and female students studying at the University of Oxford.
-Experienced women from various different sectors connect with and help students through career development, while ultimately forming a long lasting professional relationship.
+The Oxford Women in Business International Mentorship programme aims to build connections between businesspeople in established careers and women* and non-binary people studying at the University of Oxford.
+Experienced women* and non-binary people from various different sectors connect with and help students through career development, while ultimately forming a long lasting professional relationship.
 The programme therefore aims to benefit both the mentors and mentees involved.

 The world of work can be scary.
 This programme was created by OxWIB to address the needs of university students who are unsure of either what career path to pursue or how to achieve their goals.
 This is especially true for careers which aren’t directly related to degree subjects and workplaces which have been historically male-dominated.